deis/workflow/src/installing-workflow/configuring-object-storage.md

 Operators should configure object storage by editing the Helm values file before running `helm install`.
 To do so:

-* Fetch the Helm values by running `helm inspect values deis/workflow | sed -n '1!p' > values.yaml`
+* Fetch the Helm values by running `helm inspect values deis/workflow > values.yaml`
 * Update the `global/storage` parameter to reference the platform you are using, e.g. `s3`, `azure`, `gcs`, or `swift`
 * Find the corresponding section for your storage type and provide appropriate values including region, bucket names, and access credentials.
 * Save your changes.